pebble-tree/node-foundationdb/README.md

 })
 ```

+The data is still fetched over the network in batches.

 ### Batch iteration

-If you want to process the results in batches, you can bulk iterate through the range.
-This has slightly better performance because it doesn't need to generate an iterator callback and promise for each key/value pair:
+If you want to *process* the results in batches, you can bulk iterate through the range as above.
+This has better nodejs performance because it doesn't create as many temporary objects, and it doesn't need to thrash the event loop so much.

 ```javascript
 db.doTransaction(async tn => {